Q: What is the difference between CNC turning and milling?

 Pioneer Service manufactures custom metal and plastic parts from bar or tube stock.
 The machining we perform includes turning and/or milling.
 In addition to machining, we also offer two types of centerless OD grinding.
 See the list of examples of part descriptions we manufacture.

-Yes, we have been ISO 9001 certified for 16 years, and our registrar is Perry Johnson Inc. Click here to download the most current certificate(s).
+Yes, we are AS9100D and ISO 9001:2015 certified and our registrar is NSF International.
+Click here to download the most current certificate(s).

 Q: What industries do you serve?